 I began writing an article about tobacco companies convicted of multi-billion dollar fraud through smuggling schemes to escape punitive taxation of poisonous products sold to slow-witted youth and the addicted.
 I thought this was a perfect example of corporate morality, or lack of it, and demonstrated how wrong the BC Liberal government is to allow self-regulation in resource activities.

-I was going to complain about BC Liberal’s mock transit experts spending $171 million to save $4.38 million annually in fare evasion while they slash the budget for protecting the environment, the regulation budget that declined as need for regulation increased.
+I was going to complain about BC Liberal’s mock transit experts spending $171 million to save $4.38 million annually in fare evasion while they slash the budget for protecting the environment.
 Does not this perfectly demonstrate Gordon Campbell’s attitudes?
-Tighten the screws on poor people riding transit while loosening the bonds on industrialists and resource exploiters.
+Tighten the screws on poor people riding transit; loosen the bonds on industrialists and resource exploiters.

 . . . the supply management system in BC creates legal barriers for local food production and distribution because small-scale, local producers cannot afford or obtain quotas to produce their goods, particularly when competing with large, corporate producers.